On Trains & Buses

 84X: Crewe - Nantwich

 Following Arriva’s departure from Cheshire, both Stagecoach and D&G Bus registered replacement services, numbered 84 for the former and 84X for the latter.
 Route 84 extends the whole way between Crewe and Chester, operating seven days with an hourly frequency.
 That increases to half-hourly between Crewe and Nantwich from Monday to Saturday.
-Service 84X echoes the same frequency between Crewe and Nantwich, so I wonder at the service duplication and ask how long it will last, even if there are different timings.
+Service 84X echoes the same frequency between Crewe and Nantwich from Monday to Saturday, and is lasting despite my initial scepticism.

 130: Macclesfield - Wilmslow - Handforth - Wythenshawe - Manchester Airport